wbudic/LifeLog/README.md

 # LifeLog

+Latest 1.5 ver. is in dev.
+Branch.
+Not release ready.
+This week.

 Web Application that keeps an everyday CGI accessible log of database entries of various categories.
 Preferably on an small inexpensive server connected to your local network.